sosiristseng/gensjulia/docs/index.md

 ### Learn Julia by examples

-- [Fall in Love with Julia](https://github.com/jolin-io/fall-in-love-with-julia): An introductory 101 series to get to know the power of Julialang.
+- [Fall in Love with Julia](https://github.com/jolin-io/fall-in-love-with-julia): An introductory 101 series to get to know the power of Julia.
 - [Intermediate Julia workshop](https://github.com/dpsanders/intermediate_julia_2019), held at JuliaCon 2019, Baltimore, Maryland, USA
 - [Introduction to Applied Linear Algebra in Julia](https://web.stanford.edu/~boyd/vmls/)
 - [Julia by example](https://juliabyexample.helpmanual.io/)